Gricha/website/website/posts/the-highest-quality-codebase.md

 I still use coding agents for my day to day development.
 If anything it feels like time spent reviewing AI code was not a waste of time.

-..oh and the app still works, although it has a few new bugs.
+...oh and the app still works, there's no new features, and just a few new bugs.